Guide to Advanced Surgery for The Spine

-One of these options is the cervical foraminotomy performed by our excellent team of surgeons here at Marina Del Rey Hospital.
+One of these options is the cervical foraminotomy performed by our excellent team of surgeons here at Cedars-Sinai Marina del Rey Hospital.
 Due to our state-of-the-art technologies, this type of surgery guarantees a significant reduction in pain, weakness and other symptoms related to a cervical disc herniation.

 Your spine has three main parts.
-First, there are the nerve roots and spinal cord, which carry sensory information throughout the body and commands for your muscles to move.
+First, there are the nerve roots and spinal cord, which carry sensory information throughout the body and command for your muscles to move.
 Then, there are the vertebrae, which are bones that encase and protect the nerve roots and spinal cord.
-Between one vertebrae and the next, there are discs of softer tissue that act as cushions.
+Between one vertebra and the next, there are discs of softer tissue that act as cushions.

 The nerve roots pass out of the spine to the body through cavities in the vertebrae called the foramen.
 Sometimes, a disc in the neck will "slip" out of position, intrude into the foramen, and press against a nerve root.
 This can cause pain, weakness, numbness, and other symptoms, and it must be surgically treated.

 Cervical foraminotomy is when a surgeon goes into the vertebra to cut away bulging disc tissue and, if necessary, remove bone spurs in the foramen.
 It is a less-invasive alternative to discectomy (removal of the disc) and spinal fusion (the permanent joining of two vertebrae to increase stability) for some patients.

 First, you are placed under general anesthesia.
 This means you're unconscious and won't feel or be aware of what's going on during the procedure.
 You will be lying face-down so the surgeon can operate from your back side.